 Our licensed veterinary technicians have either a two or four year college degree in veterinary technology.
 They must pass state board testing before receiving their licenses.
 We are proud of our “animal nurses” and couldn’t do our work without them.
-The technicians act as the veterinarian’s prep nurse before surgery and as their surgical assistant during surgical procedures.
+The veterinary technicians act as the veterinarian’s prep nurse before surgery and as their surgical assistant during surgical procedures.
 They help with anesthesia, and help to monitor your pet’s heart rate, pulse and breathing during procedures – making sure your pet is as safe as possible.

-Technicians perform tests on blood work in our in-house laboratory, for quick and accurate results.
+Veterinary technicians perform tests on blood work in our in-house laboratory, for quick and accurate results.
 They serve as radiography and dental technicians as well.
-We rely on our technicians to work directly with you and your pets, gathering critical health information, providing you with education on pet health topics, and by taking diagnostic vitals before your pet sees the veterinarian.
+We rely on our veterinary technicians to work directly with you and your pets, gathering critical health information, providing you with education on pet health topics, and by taking diagnostic vitals before your pet sees the veterinarian.
 Our “animal nurses” do such important work and we are thankful for them.

 Meet our Technicians